 The mere mention of rescue helicopters and something called The Devil’s Staircase did nothing to calm my nerves.

-With a cheery wave from Dave and Dustin and a strained grimace from me, we jumped off the bus and began walking.
+With a cheery wave from Dave and a strained grimace from me, we jumped off the bus and began walking.
 Or, in my case, half-staggering and half-limping.

 I took a deep breath.

 This was everything I’d spent the past six months working towards, this was the reason for the brand new, barely used hiking boots attached to my feet.
 My whole outfit, in fact, was brand new and barely worn, from my itchy woollen hiking socks to my Merino Wool t-shirt.
 I’d even been coerced into buying a ridiculously dorky anorak, despite my protestations that I would never in a million years ever choose to wear it.

 All of this gear, all of this training, all for this moment.